The G C Gibson Charitable Trust

 The trust is governed by the grandchildren of founder George Gibson.
 The trustees receive no remuneration, payments, or benefits from the charity and are described as “all highly involved in various philanthropic activities.”

-The family-run structure means trustees have direct personal involvement in funding decisions and prioritize relationships with charities they know and trust.
-This personal approach has enabled the trust to support over 1,000 charities since the 1970s.
+The family-run structure means trustees have direct personal involvement in funding decisions and prioritise relationships with charities they know and trust.

 How to Apply